About the course

 Training Module 4: Effective Subject teaching.
 Bringing everything together, how to teach really effectively.
 This builds on all the earlier training in how to teach effectively, and involves an in-depth study of an aspect of subject teaching.

-If you have applied via UCAS, meet the entry requirements and demonstrate the skills needed for school based teacher training you will be invited to an interview including the following activities: a short classroom based activity, an interview with heads or School Direct leads from our partner schools, and a short written task set by the training provider.
+If you have applied, meet the entry requirements and demonstrate the skills needed for school based teacher training you will be invited to an interview including the following activities: a short classroom based activity, an interview with heads or School Direct leads from our partner schools, and tasks to assess Fundamental Proficiencies (formerly Professional Skills Tests) set by the training provider.

 Most of our interviews are held at Dunraven School.
 If you have applied for a placement in a different school you would be expected to visit it either before or after the interview.